WaterAid/SQL-to-IATI-with-Results_Database/README.md

 - Log on to the database server and create a folder called ‘IATIv201’ on the C: drive (e.g. C:\ IATIv201).

 - Open SQL Server Management Studio and run the script ‘IATIv201 – Create Database Script.sql’ to create the database and an associated login.

-## <a name="scripts"></a>Additional Scripts

-- The script **IATIv201 - Create WAIATI tables** is used to create WaterAid WAIATI schema and tables described in the [Database Table Schemas](#dts) section earlier in this document.
-It is a useful guide for organisations creating tables according to their own data model.
-- The script **IATIv201 - WaterAid Data Population Function.sql** is used to create the WaterAid p_WA_populate function, which is described in the [Important Functions and Stored Procedures](#functions) section earlier in this document.
-It is a useful guide to show how to populate the IATISchema tables from the source tables holding the activity data (WAIATI tables as described earlier)
-- The script **IATIv201 – DFID Data Population Function.sql** is used to create the DFID p_populate function, which is described earlier in this document.
-As this stored procedure is tightly coupled to DFID’s DataMart, it has been removed from the ‘IATIv201 – Create Database Script.sql’ script.
-However, as its functionality has been broken down into discrete SQL blocks, which have all been commented, it is a useful guide to show how DFID approaches the extraction and transformation of data from our DataMart.

-- **IATIv201 – Views on the DFID Database.sql** – these views are tightly bound to DFID’s Datamart and so cannot be created, but they may prove informative as they show what data is being extracted.

-## <a name="glossary"></a>Glossary

-There are some table/column names in the Database’s “PublicationControl” schema which relate to DFID specific terminology; these will be outlined below to avoid confusion:

-- __Quest__ - This is the name of DFID’s document repository.
-A document’s Quest Number is its unique reference within this system.
-- __Project__ - This is the name that is used within DFID to describe hierarchy one iati-activities.
-- __Component__ - This is the name that is used within DFID to describe hierarchy two iati-activities.
-- __ARIES__ - This is the name of DFID’s Enterprise Resource Planner system, a project’s ARIES ID is effectively a hierarchy one iati-activity ID.